The Great Highland Bagpipe

 In spite of its length, this is an accelerated course.
 Most teachers will tell you that it takes a year or two to become proficient on the pipes.
 We plan to teach the simple band tunes of St. Andrew’s (SAP&D), practice practice together as a group, and get you “on the pipes” in 16 to 24 weeks.

-The investment is small - students will need:
+The investment is small - students will need these 3 items:

 The Course for Learning the Great Highland Bagpipe workbook.
 SAP&D will provide,